SoumishDas/my-own-os/README.md

 - Screen output and keyboard input - DONE!
 - A tiny, basic libc which grows to suit our needs - DONE!
 - Memory management - WIP
-- Write a filesystem to store files
+- Write a filesystem to store files - INITRD DONE!
-- Create a very simple shell
+- Create a very simple shell - WIP
 - User mode
 - Maybe we will write a simple text editor
 - Multiple processes and scheduling